dojo-sim/dojopy/README.md

 Using `Dojo` with Python requires a number of installations in addition to `dojopy`.
 Below are two options for installing all dependencies.

 ### Automatic (experimental)
 This option automates the steps outline in the advanced section below and automatically installs Dojo, Julia, and a compatible version of Python.
-(NOTE: this option only support Ubuntu)
+(NOTE: this option only supports Ubuntu)

 1. Install this package: